leninmehedy/impact/README.md

-# Impact - A GitHub PR Fetcher
+# Impact - A GitHub PR List Generator

 A Python script to fetch and list your Pull Requests from GitHub repositories within a specified date range.